import-js/eslint-plugin-import/docs/rules/extensions.md

 ## Rule Details

-This rule has one option which could be either a string or an object.
-If it is `"never"` (the default value) the rule forbids the use for any extension.
-If `"always"` then the rule enforces the use of extensions for all import statements.
+This rule either takes one string option, one object option, or a string and an object option.
+If it is the string `"never"` (the default value), then the rule forbids the use for any extension.
+If it is the string `"always"`, then the rule enforces the use of extensions for all import statements.

 By providing an object you can configure each extension separately, so for example `{ "js": "always", "json": "never" }` would always enforce the use of the `.js` extension but never allow the use of the `.json` extension.

+By providing both a string and an object, the string will set the default setting for all extensions, and the object can be used to set granular overrides for specific extensions.
+For example, `[<enabled>, "never", { "svg": "always" }]` would require that all extensions are omitted, except for "svg".

 ### Exception